epsil/epsil.github.io/gll/index.md

 (failure "bar")
 ```

-The functions `succeed`{.scheme} and `string`{.scheme} could be regarded as very basic "parser generators": both create parsers on the basis of a given specification.
+The functions `succeed` and `string` could be regarded as very basic "parser generators": both create parsers on the basis of a given specification.
 The parsers they create are often called *terminal parsers*, because they match against a terminal expression in the grammar.
 All the terminal parsers in this article work on strings, but one could easily modify them to accept a stream of symbols or tokens.

 Now that we have some basic parsers, it is time to combine them.
 The first combinator is the *alternatives combinator*, which chooses between alternative parsers.
 It returns a combined parser that tries each alternative in turn until one of them matches.